 Our thanks to Katharine Schopflin for kindly reviewing an SLA event sponsored by the FT, exploring a study on the evolving value of information management.
 Katharine is a knowledge and information manager and can be found on Twitter as @Schopflin and on LinkedIn.

 Laura Williams is currently a Media Manager at the BBC in MediaCityUK, Salford, working as a archive and information professional within TV production.
-Laura has been an SLA member for several years, winning an Early Career Conference Award in 2013, and then joining the Early Career and Awards committee.
-She kindly agreed to provide us with […]
+Laura has been an SLA member for several years, winning an Early Career Conference Award in 2013, and then joining the Early Career […]

 Our thanks to Alana Farrell for writing this review of the Graduate Open Day.
 Alana is studying for her MSc in Information Science in City University.
 In her spare time, she writes for her blog about Rediscovering Culture.
 You can also find her on LinkedIn.
-On Tuesday the 10th of April, a group of new professionals […]
+On […]

 SLA Europe hosted an event at the National Library of Scotland on 4th March 2014, entitled “Do You Have the Facts on Wikipedia?”.
 The speaker was Ally Crockford, the first Wikimedian in Residence in Scotland, who works at the National Library of Scotland in a role sponsored by the Wikimedia Foundation.
 Ally explained that she wanted to give some more information on the Wikimedia Foundation and what it does, and clear up some lingering misconceptions about Wikipedia, which is the sixth most visited website in the world.